tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 The `POP` argument simply labels the population used in this .config file for output.

+A full list of arguments can be found [here](https://www.bridgeprs.net/guide_args/).

 ### Estimating linkage disequilibrium (LD)
 BridgePRS requires individual level genetic data in `plink` binary